mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 #### 56:18

-**Question**: *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the [Buddha](glossary#buddha), he was practicing meditation in one of his lifetimes in a garden, and this king came up to him and saw him and remembered him, and got extremely angry at stuff, and butchered him, chopped him down into pieces.
-And Buddha just calmly watched him ...
+**Question**: *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the Buddha, he was practicing meditation in a garden in one of his lifetimes, and this king came up to him and remembered him, and got extremely angry, and butchered him, chopped him down into pieces.
+And the Buddha just calmly watched him ...
 Is that king, in the Buddha’s perception, a provisional being?

 **Katagiri**: Compassion?
 Yes, that is the motivation of his becoming a monk, leaving the castle.
 He saw something ... farmers.
 Is that what you mean?
 Cultivating?